-If you are a struggling taxpayer and have been finding it hard to pay your tax debt, then the IRS Fresh Start Program can help you get back in good standing with the Internal Revenue Service (IRS).
-The program offers several tax relief alternatives to individuals and small businesses, making it easier to repay or reduce your backlog of taxes.
+If you are a struggling taxpayer and have been finding it hard to pay your back taxes, then the IRS Fresh Start Program can help you get back in good standing with the Internal Revenue Service (IRS).
+The program offers several tax back tax assistance alternatives to individuals and small businesses, making it easier to repay or reduce your backlog of taxes.

 A large number of taxpayers fail to pay taxes to the IRS every year, making them susceptible to various penalties and liens.
 In 2008, the IRS came up with the Fresh Start Program to offer some concessions to taxpayers passing through a financial crisis.
 This is more of an initiative rather than a program that undergoes frequent modifications.